What’s best practice for managing company spending?

 You would reasonably expect staff to behave appropriately with their business expenses.
 However, some will be ‘creative’ and may try to claim for questionable items.
 Like it or not, there will always be the occasional rogue team member who will buy something for themselves on company expenses or use company cash to tide them over during a rough patch.

 It is therefore essential that you define precisely what staff members can claim for.
 Examples may include rail travel (but not perhaps first-class); hotel costs and other travel expenses when working away from the office; and subsistence up to a specified daily limit or within a geographical location (for example, the UK).
 This makes it easier to reject any expense requests that do not fall within the policy.

 Set a cash limit

 You can always set a monthly budget, which can be different for each employee.
 Knowing the maximum budget each month for expenses helps enormously with cash flow.
 One of the problems with employee expenses is that you don’t see how much has been spent until after the event.
 At least if you have set a limit, then you can plan for a maximum level of expenditure.

 The simplest and most effective way to set a limit is by issuing each employee with a prepaid business card.
 Using a card such as those available from Soldo is an effective way to control company spending insofar as expenses are concerned.
+With prepaid business account provider, Soldo, business owners and finance teams can hand out company cards to individuals and teams that need to access company funds.
 The card starts with a balance of zero and is topped up via the Soldo dashboard.